Honors and Awards

 These grants help offset some of the costs associated with volunteerism, such as transportation and meal expenses for students who volunteer within the NYC community on an ongoing basis.
 A short application must be submitted to receive this grant, which ranges from $100 to $250.
 Interested students should visit the Service Programs website for an application.

-Research, Presentation & Publishing Opportunities
+Research, Presentation and Publishing Opportunities

 Students may also apply to present their research at the Liberal Studies Student Research Colloquium, held annually in late March .
 Requests for proposals are announced in late January.